In this article

 Once the ‘grace period’ has lapsed, you should be entitled to the universal 15-hour entitlement.

-In Scotland all three and four year olds are eligible to 16 hours a week free early education.
-Some two year olds are also covered – for example where a parent is in receipt of certain means tested benefits.
+In Scotland, all three and four-year-olds are eligible for 1,140 hours of free early education (30 hours a week if term-time only or 22 weeks if spread over the full year).
+Some two-year-olds are also covered – for example, where a parent is in receipt of certain means tested benefits or where a two-year-old lives with kinship carers.

-Northern Ireland has a programme of funded pre-school education aimed at children in the year immediately before they enter primary one.
+Northern Ireland has a programme of free pre-school education aimed at children in the year immediately before they enter primary one.
+You will need to apply for a place for your child.
+Check the admissions criteria for each pre-school education setting you are applying for so you can show how your child meets them.
+Applications close in January.
 You can find more information on how to apply from the NI Direct website.

 If you’ve encountered barriers that have prevented you from accessing free childcare, visit our refused childcare? page.